rmammen/kelly-electric-solar-emf/docs/03-scope-management.md

 **Action:** I helped identify the scope drift and raised the concern directly with David Brosch, rather than letting the team keep absorbing work that wasn't ours to own.

-**Result:** The distinction held for the rest of the project — our team stayed focused on data collection, system access, and analysis planning, while site-selection and goal-setting stayed with the solar advocates.
+**Result:** The distinction held for the rest of the project, our team stayed focused on data collection, system access, and analysis planning, while site-selection and goal-setting stayed with the solar advocates.

 ## Lesson